Anti-Inflammatory Diet Plan →

 Jump to Recipe

-This sweet and sour sauce recipe helps you create a Chinese carry-out favorite, with a healthy twist.
+This Sweet and Sour Sauce is even better than your Chinese carry-out favorite, with a healthy twist.
 It has no refined sugar, but it tastes just like the real thing!
-Plus, it’s dairy free, and has no MSG or artificial colors.
+Plus, it’s dairy-free, and has no MSG or artificial colors.

 The problem with many of the store-bought condiments and sauces are the excess sugar and artificial ingredients.
 Most of the store brand sweet and sour sauces include red food coloring and a lot of sodium, too.